khudgins/documentation/tutorials/wordpressdemo/overview.rst

 Overview
 --------

-Wordpress is sufficiently complex to demonstrate the full suite of enStratus automation capabilities, including the orchestration of a two dependent tiers of scalable servers.
+Wordpress is sufficiently complex to demonstrate the full suite of Enstratius automation capabilities, including the orchestration of a two dependent tiers of scalable servers.

-LAMP application stacks are simple to deploy and scale, and enStratus gives you the framework to scale and provide for very high-availability applications.
+LAMP application stacks are simple to deploy and scale, and Enstratius gives you the framework to scale and provide for very high-availability applications.

 Please follow the Wordpress tutorial at left, you'll be scaling in no time.